 In addition, the plan should include other specific and measurable commitments.
 For example, an Applicant may commit particular types of products to be manufactured in the U.S. These plans should not include requirements regarding the source of inputs used during the manufacturing process.
-In addition to or instead of making a commitment tied to a particular a certain number of jobs in the U.S. related to the technology and manufacturing.
+In addition to or instead of making a commitment tied to a particular product, the Applicant may make other types of commitments still beneficial to U.S. manufacturing.
+An Applicant may commit to a particular investment in a new or existing U.S. manufacturing facility, keep certain activities based in the U.S. (i.e., final assembly), or support a certain number of jobs in the U.S. related to the technology and manufacturing.

-^{59} America COMPETES Act, Pub.
+&lt;sup>59 America COMPETES Act, Pub.
 L. No. 110-69, § 5012 (2007), as amended (codified at 42 U.S.C. § 16538).